Anaesthesia for C-Section Delivery – Types and Side Effects

 - Intense headaches, which do not fade away

-- Weakness and numbness persist for long
+- Weakness and numbness persist for a long time

 It is very important that you talk to your doctor and know about all the options available to you.
-With your doctor’s expertise and guidance, you can take an informed decision, which is in your and your baby’s interest.
+With your doctor’s expertise and guidance, you can make an informed decision, which is in your and your baby’s interest.

-Also Read: Elective C-Section
+Also Read: